awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ------

-   \(Optional\) Run the following command to allow SSM Agent to access AWS Directory Service on your behalf for requests to join the domain by the managed instance\.
-Your instance profile needs this policy only if you join your instances to a Microsoft AD directory\.
+   \(Optional\) Run the following command to allow SSM Agent to access AWS Directory Service on your behalf for requests to join the domain by the managed node\.
+Your service role needs this policy only if you join your nodes to a Microsoft AD directory\.

 ------
 #### [ Linux & macOS ]